 Skip to content

-You may find the project flyer here.
+You may find the project flyer here (2019), and a CORDIS press release there (2024).

 ABOUT THE PROJECT

-More precisely, socsemics aims at addressing a series of fundamental questions pertaining to the existence, structure and dynamics of such bubbles in digital public spaces: how to define and appraise them empirically, how do they form and emerge, which types of topics, claims and actors are mobilized in which of them, which bridges or bottle-necks may interconnect them and, at a higher level, what is the meta-structure of bubbles and what kind of qual-quantitative studies may result from this new type of approach. socsemics already led to the creation of the “graphbrain” subproject, an integrated NLP platform.
+More precisely, socsemics aimedd at addressing a series of fundamental questions pertaining to the existence, structure and dynamics of such bubbles in digital public spaces: how to define and appraise them empirically, how do they form and emerge, which types of topics, claims and actors are mobilized in which of them, which bridges or bottle-necks may interconnect them and, at a higher level, what is the meta-structure of bubbles and what kind of qual-quantitative studies may result from this new type of approach. socsemics already led to the creation of the “graphbrain” subproject, an integrated NLP platform.

-socsemics will address several current challenges:
+socsemics addressed several challenges:

 Publications